vanshika-medi/Nanodegree---Capstone-Project/starter_file/README.md

 * We then initiate the AutoMLConfig class which contains parameters like experiment_timeout_minutes (time duration for the experiment to run), task (regression/classification, in this case classification), label_column_name (target), training data, validation_data, compute target and primary_metric (in this case accuracy).
 In our program:
   * **experiment_timeout_minutes**: *30 minutes*: Anything longer than this would be rejected.
   * **task**: *Classification* :  The dataset required us to determine whether a person would survive or not hence making it a classification  program.
   * **primary_metric**: *Accuracy* : The accuracy tells that overall how often the model is making a correct prediction.
-We could also use other metrics like confusion matrix or F1-score however I dound Accuracy to give me a clear sense of the model performance.
+We could also use other metrics like confusion matrix or F1-score however I found Accuracy to give me a clear sense of the model performance.
   * **label_column_name**: *'Survived'* : The target column is the column that our model predicts.
 Hence in this case the target column is Survived.
   * **training_data** : *train_data*: It is the subdataset which was achieved by using train_test_split.
 The model trains according to this dataset.
   * **n-cross-validations** : *5*: To perform cross-validation, include the n_cross_validations parameter and set it to a value.
 This parameter sets how many cross validations to perform, based on the same number of folds.
 Hence metrics are calculated with the average of the five validation metrics.